-- 40. Oppose the government's appeal of the court's decision on Bill 124 and campaign for the return of billions in wage theft from the government to workers. - 41.
-Encourage locals to bargain for above inflation wages, armed with the legal confidence that, despite the appeal, Bill 124 is "void and of no effect". - 42.
-Work with our labour and community allies to demand an end to austerity in public services. - 43.
-Demand large scale investments in public services that reflect both Ontario's fiscal capacity and Ontarians needs. - 44.
-Forcefully respond to any attempt to privatize our public services in any sector. - 45.
-Continue to work with our labour and community partners to demand that the government strengthen labour and employment law legislation in Ontario.
+- 55. Oppose the government's appeal of the court's decision on Bill 124 and campaign for the return of billions in wage theft from the government to workers. - 56.
+Encourage locals to bargain for above inflation wages, armed with the legal confidence that, despite the appeal, Bill 124 is "void and of no effect". - 57.
+Work with our labour and community allies to demand an end to austerity in public services. - 58.
+Demand large scale investments in public services that reflect both Ontario's fiscal capacity and Ontarians needs. - 59.
+Forcefully respond to any attempt to privatize our public services in any sector. - 60.
+Continue to work with our labour and community partners to demand that the government strengthen labour and employment law legislation in Ontario, including the removal of racist exclusions in both the Labour Relations Act and Employment Standards Act. - 61.
+Work with our Health and Safety and Violence in the Workplace committees to push for enforcement of our current health and safety standards around violence